Sir Richard Sullivan, 1st Baronet

-Biography
+Early life

+Sullivan was born on 10 December 1752.
 He was the third son of Benjamin Sullivan of Dromeragh, Co.
-Cork, by his wife Bridget, daughter of Paul Limrick, D.D.
+Cork, by his wife Bridget Limrick, daughter of Paul Limrick, D.D.
+Among his siblings was brother, John Sullivan, also an MP who married a daughter of George Hobart, 3rd Earl of Buckinghamshire.

+Career

-With the help of Laurence Sullivan, chairman of the East India Company, he was sent early in life to India with his brother John.
+With the help of his relative Laurence Sulivan, the Chairman of the British East India Company, he was sent early in life to India with his brother John.
 On his return to Europe, he made a tour through various parts of England, Scotland and Wales.
 He was elected a Fellow of the Society of Antiquaries on 9 June 1785 and a Fellow of the Royal Society on 22 December 1785.

 On 29 January 1787, Sullivan was elected MP for New Romney and returned for the same constituency at the general election on 19 June 1790.
 He lost his seat in 1796, but on 5 July 1802 was elected for Seaford, another of the Cinque ports.
 Although often voting in the House of Commons, there is no record of him having made a speech there.
 On 22 May 1804, on Pitt's return to office, he was created a baronet of the United Kingdom.

 He wrote a number of books on political issues.

-Sullivan died at his home in Thames Ditton, Surrey, on 17 July 1806, and is commemorated by a memorial plaque in the Church of St Nicholas, Thames Ditton.

-Family
+Personal life

-He had married, on 3 December 1778, Mary, daughter of Thomas Lodge of Leeds.
+On 3 December 1778 Sullivan married Mary Lodge, a daughter of Thomas Lodge of Leeds.
+Together, they were the parents of:

-Their eldest son died young in 1789, and the title devolved to the second son, Henry (1785–1814), MP for the city of Lincoln.

-The latter was succeeded as third baronet by his brother, Sir Charles Sullivan (1789–1862), who entered the navy in February 1801 and became Admiral of the Blue.